|Learn how to promote multicultural collaboration.

 - To journey with fellow travelers we must prepare ourselves for customs and values that differ from ours.
 We must understand that we each have customs that may seem foreign to others.
 For example, in the United States, Midwesterners tend to call colleagues by their first name as a sign of friendliness.
-Yet in many African-American communities, respect is shown by using last names and titles.
+Yet in many Black communities, respect is shown by using last names and titles.
 People on the East Coast arch their eyebrows at the suggestion of a seven-thirty breakfast meeting -- nine is the preferred starting time.
 In the Midwest, however, early meetings are common.
-Native Americans often begin their meetings by sharing food before business gets started.
+American Indian may begin their meetings by sharing food before business gets started.
 To others, eating before working seems unproductive.

 How do you build a multicultural collaboration?

 There are three steps to developing any collaboration:

 - Define the setting of the problem

 - Implement your plan

 Multicultural collaboration requires considerations that may not be involved in other collaborations.
 There are 6 components in building a multicultural collaboration: